srabin1/CPGC-Paper/README.md

 b) total_nodes, i.e., the total vertices in the graph, which includes the vertices in source, left partition, middle partition, right partition, and sink,
 c) density, i.e., the density of the given graph,
 d) experimentNo, i.e., the experiment number,
-e) delta, i.e., the constant δ (only for dinics result on compressed graphs with dinics_tri execuitable file),
+e) delta, i.e., the constant δ (only for dinics result on restructured graphs with dinics_tri execuitable file),
 f) maximumFlow, i.e., maximum matching in a given graph,
 g) run_time, i.e., execution time for the Dinitz's algorithm,
 h) total_run_time, i.e., total execution time including reading the .mtx files.

 ### Discussion and Limitations:
-- The obtained compression ratio depends on the number of nodes, density and $\delta$, which determines the size of the right partition of the $\delta$-clique.
+- The obtained edge reduction ratio depends on the number of nodes, density and $\delta$, which determines the size of the right partition of the $\delta$-clique.
 - The FM algorithm computes a large number to select the vertices for the right parition of a $\delta$-clique.
 This number increases with increasing nodes in each partition of the graph and thus exceeds the machines capaticy to store this number.
-Therefore, the FM program is limited to compress graphs with upto 128 vertices in each partition.
+Therefore, the FM program is limited to restructure graphs with upto 128 vertices in each partition.